tdani01/NeoTypes_kenyer/README.md

 ### uint8 memSave(void* Source, uint64 Size, char* FilePath)
 Saves data from the memory into a file.\
-Returns 0 on Success and 1 on Error.
+Returns 0 on Success or 1 on Error.